Philadelphia Employment Lawyers

 In cases of oral and implied contracts, employees will have a very difficult time proving that a contract with a specified period of employment was in place.
 There must be substantial proof that an employer agreed upon a term for employment, or implied that employment would continue indefinitely with good performance and production.
 Employees have relocated or have made personal sacrifices for employers who have orally agreed or implied that employment would be available for the foreseeable future, yet have found they are unemployed within a short time.
 Without significant proof of the implied employment, the employee is considered “at will” and without recourse against the employer.

-Pennsylvania “at will” employment lawyers at Sidney L. Gold & Associates are experienced in all areas of Pennsylvania employment laws.
+Pennsylvania employment lawyers at Sidney L. Gold & Associates are experienced in all areas of Pennsylvania employment laws.
 We can help you negotiate your employment contract so that you won’t be subjected to the insecurity and ambiguity of “at will” employment.
 If you feel that you’ve been wrongfully terminated under your employment contract, our New Jersey employment lawyers can pursue your position in court.
 Moreover, if you are an “at will” employee illegally or unjustly terminated as a result of your employer’s violation of law or public policy, we will ensure that your rights are protected and your employer is brought to justice.

 Serving all of Pennsylvania, including the Southeastern counties of Philadelphia, Montgomery, Bucks, Berks, and Chester, as well as in New Jersey, Sidney L. Gold & Associates is available to assist you with all aspects of “at will” employment.
-Our Philadelphia “at will” employment attorneys can outline your options and ensure that your rights are protected.
-Call our offices today at 215-569-1999 to schedule an appointment with one of our experienced, knowledgeable Pennsylvania employment lawyers or contact us online.
+Our Philadelphia “at will” employment lawyers can outline your options and ensure that your rights are protected.
+Call our offices today at 215-569-1999 to schedule an appointment with one of our experienced, knowledgeable Pennsylvania employment lawyers or contact us online